 In general, individual customers as well as policyholder advocate groups and their representatives, continue to focus on the level of fees and other charges included in products sold by the insurance industry (including Aegon), as well as the transparency of disclosure regarding such fees and charges and other product features and risks.
 In 2013, the Dutch Supreme Court denied Aegon's appeal from a ruling of the Court of Appeal with respect to a specific Aegon unit-linked product, the "KoersPlan" product.
-Between 1989 and 1998, Aegon has issued, sold or advised on approximately 600,000 KoersPlan products.
-In 2011, the Court of Appeal had ruled that Aegon should have more clearly informed its customers about the amount of premium which the company charged in relation to the death benefit embedded in those products.
-Prior to the ruling Aegon had already taken steps to improve its communications with customers as well as adjusting the amounts charged to KoersPlan customers.
+Between 1989 and 1998, Aegon has issued, sold or advised on approximately 600,000 KoersPlan policies.
+In 2011, the Court of Appeal ruled that Aegon should have more clearly informed its customers about the amount of premium which the company charged in relation to the death benefit embedded in those products.
+Prior to that ruling, Aegon had already taken steps to improve its communications with customers as well as adjusting the amounts charged to KoersPlan customers.
 As a result of the Dutch Supreme Court's denial of appeal, Aegon compensated the approximately 35,000 holders of KoersPlan products who were plaintiffs in the litigation and took a charge of EUR 25 million in 2013 in connection therewith.
 In 2014, Aegon announced that it would voluntarily compensate holders of KoersPlan products that were not plaintiffs in the litigation.
 The compensation amounts to the difference, if any, between the amount of premium charged by Aegon for a comparable risk in stand-alone death benefit coverage over the same period, and the premium (if higher) actually charged by Aegon in connection with the KoersPlan product.
 This voluntary product improvement was supported by the consumer interest group that initiated the court action over the KoersPlan product, Stichting Koersplandewegkwijt.
-However, another interest group, Stichting Woekerpolisproces, announced in 2014 that it expected in future to file a claim in court against Aegon, alleging that the compensation is too low and should be paid not only to all KoersPlan policyholders, but also to holders of all other tontine saving plan products (Spaarkassen) as well as to all holders of other products sold by Aegon with a death benefit (and corresponding premium payment obligation).
+This improvement was extended to all tontine saving plan products (Spaarkassen).
 It is not yet possible to determine what actions, if any, Aegon may take in connection with any such expectations, or demands or claims, due to commercial necessity or future rulings or, for example, at the instigation of regulatory authorities, or the impact that any such actions may have on Aegon's business, results of operations and financial position.

-Aegon expects transparency of disclosure to remain an industry issue for the foreseeable future.
-In 2013, the Klachteninstituut Financiële Dienstverlening (KIFID), rendered an interim decision against another insurance company in The Netherlands.
+Aegon expects the claims and the litigation relating to unit-linked products to remain an industry issue for the foreseeable future.
+In March 2016, the Klachteninstituut Financiële Dienstverlening (KIFID) rendered a decision against another insurance company in The Netherlands.
 KIFID is an independent body that offers an alternative forum for customers to file complaints or claims over financial services.
-Its decisions may be appealed to the courts.
-In its interim decision, KIFID found that the consumer had not been adequately informed of the so-called initial costs embedded within its unit linked policy, nor of the leverage component thereof, and challenged the contractual basis for the charges.
-There are claims pending with KIFID filed by customers over Aegon unit linked products and that arguably include similar allegations.
-If KIFID were to finally decide unfavorably and that decision were to be upheld by a court, there can be no assurances that ultimately the aggregate exposure to Aegon of such adverse decisions would not have a material adverse effect on Aegon's results of operations or financial position if the principles underlying any such decision were to be applied also to Aegon products.
+In its decision, KIFID found that the consumer had not been adequately informed of the so-called initial costs embedded within its unit-linked policy, nor of the leverage component thereof, and challenged the contractual basis for the charges.
+The insurance company appealed KIFID's decision to the court.
+There are claims pending with KIFID filed by customers over Aegon products and that arguably include similar allegations.
+If KIFID's decision were to be upheld by a court, the impact could have a materially adverse effect on Aegon's results of operations or financial position to the extent the principles underlying the court decision were applied to Aegon products as well.